 Merry Christmas!
 This year we have had the privilege of witnessing some amazing stories in the lives of the clients we serve – stories like Elizabeth’s, a young woman we had the opportunity to serve.
-Elizabeth’s story is a shining example of the difference Hope Pregnancy Center is making in the lives of young women, men, and babies in High Country:
+Elizabeth’s story is a shining example of the difference The Hope Center is making in the lives of young women, men, and babies in High Country:

 “For most of my life, I never dated.
 I used to joke that because I was inexperienced with that kind of love, I’d probably get pregnant in my first relationship.
 Well, two months into it, my self-prescribed prophecy came to light.
 My mother and friends assured me that the chances were slim considering the preventive measures I’d taken.
 However, when my cycle was off, I knew.
 The five home pregnancy tests were simply a formality.